 For information on how to protect workers from COVID-19, see OSHA’s Guide to Measures to Prevent Workers’ Exposure to the Coronavirus.
 Businesses and employers can visit the Centers for Disease Control and Prevention website for help with planning and responding to COVID-19.

 Reduced Working Hours

 Employers experiencing a slowdown in their business or services as a result of the impact of the coronavirus on the economy can apply for the UI Work Sharing Program.
 This program allows employers to seek an alternative to layoffs: by reducing their hours and wages that can be partially offset by UI benefits, employers can retain their trained employees.
 Employer workers who are approved to participate in the Work Sharing Program receive the percentage of their weekly UI benefit amount based on the percentage of hours and reduced wages, not to exceed 60 percent.
 Visit the Work Sharing program to learn more about your employer and employee benefits, and how to apply.

 Employers planning a major closure or layoffs as a result of the coronavirus can get help through the Rapid Response program.
 Rapid Response teams will meet with you to discuss your needs, help prevent potential layoffs, and provide immediate on-site services to assist workers facing job losses.
 For more information, see the Rapid Response Services for Business Data Sheet (DE 87144RRB) (PDF) or contact the California Local Employment Center in the United States.

 Tax Assistance Information

-The IRS and Federal Treasury Department as well as the state California have implemented a one-month extension for tax tax filings, which are now due on May 15, 2021.
+The IRS and Federal Treasury Department as well as the state California have implemented an extension for tax filings, which are now due on May 17, 2021.